fotis-mel/uni-dev-ops-project/README.md

-a final fully functioning version of the software, but to demonstrate through the development process the continuity between the previous development steps, as described by the ICONIX methodology, namely the use-case-descriptions, robustness-analysis & sequence-analysis, that inform the evolution of the starting domain-model into the more formal and development focusedclass-diagram.
+a final fully functioning version of the software, but to demonstrate through the development process the continuity between the previous development steps, as described by the ICONIX methodology, namely the use-case-descriptions, robustness-analysis & sequence-analysis, that inform the evolution of the starting domain-model into the more formal and development focused class-diagram.